subquery/documentation/docs/quickstart/quickstart_chains/polkadot-astar.md

 Mapping functions define how chain data is transformed into the optimised GraphQL entities that we previously defined in the `schema.graphql` file.

 Navigate to the default mapping function in the `src/mappings` directory.
-There are multiple exported functions: `handleWasmCall`, `handleWasmEvent`, `handleNewContract`, `handleBondAndStake`, `handleUnbondAndUnstake`, and `handleReward`.
-We wont go into all here but you should be able to figure out what each is doing.
+There are multiple other exported functions such as `handleWasmCall`, `handleWasmEvent`, `handleNewContract`, `handleBondAndStake`, `handleUnbondAndUnstake`, and `handleReward`.

 ```ts
 type ApproveCallArgs = [AccountId, Balance];